I was having a business check-in and accountability call the other day with a client who is part of our coaching program for consultants.

 But remember with inbound marketing you’re mostly creating your content so it’s less expensive or even “free”

 The client who I’ll call Jake (to protect his privacy) was excited, as he had just finished attending a small seminar.
-It was on how to write and structure blog posts for his new blog and website which we recently designed, developed, and launched for him as part of our “websites for consultants” program.
+It was on how to write and structure blog posts for his new blog and website which we recently designed, developed, and launched for him as part of our websites for consultants program (update: we’ve winded down of website services to focus solely on coaching services).

 I mentioned to Jake that I thought blogging was a great idea for him and that it could be a solid part of his overall Inbound Marketing strategy.
 He interrupted me for a second to explain further, as he didn’t know what I meant by that term.